tararosenthal/server/README.md

 # server
-In progress;
+In progress\
-Server side of managing JSON database;
+Server side of managing JSON database\
 Client side to be uploaded soon